ckb-ecofund/offckb/README.md

   -h, --help                                        display help for command

 Commands:
-  create [your-project-name]                        Create a new dApp from bare templates node [ckb-version]                                Use the CKB to start devnet clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes                                       Use the CKB to list blockchain scripts hashes inject-config                                     Add offckb.config.ts to your workspace sync-config                                       sync offckb.config.ts in your workspace deposit [options] [toAddress] [amountInShannon]   Deposit CKB tokens to address, only devnet and testnet transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet deploy [options]                                  Deploy contracts to different networks, only supports devnet and testnet deployed-scripts [options]                        Show deployed contracts info on networks, only supports devnet and testnet config <action> [item] [value]                 do a configuration action help [command]                                    display help for command
+  create [options] [your-project-name]              Create a new dApp from bare templates node [CKB-Version]                                Use the CKB to start devnet clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes [CKB-Version]                         Use the CKB to list blockchain scripts hashes inject-config                                     Add offckb.config.ts to your workspace sync-config                                       Sync offckb.config.ts in your workspace deposit [options] [toAddress] [amountInShannon]   Deposit CKB tokens to address, only devnet and testnet transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet deploy [options]                                  Deploy contracts to different networks, only supports devnet and testnet deployed-scripts [options]                        Show deployed contracts info on different networks, only supports devnet and testnet config <action> [item] [value]                    do a configuration action debug [options]                                   CKB Debugger for development system-scripts [options]                          Output system scripts of the local devnet help [command]                                    display help for command ✨
 ```

 *Use `offckb [command] -h` to learn more about a specific command.*